A-I-Research-Facility/Reinforcement-learning/q-learning-6/README.md

                 y.append(current_qs)

             self.model.fit(np.array(X) / 255, np.array(y), batch_size = MINIBATCH_SIZE, verbose = 0, shuffle = False,

+***
-            callbacks = [self.tensorboard] if terminal_state else None)     # this command means that we will fit onlt if we are on the
+💢 Following command means that we will fit only if we are on the terminal state :
-                                                                        # terminal state

-        '''
+            callbacks = [self.tensorboard] if terminal_state else None)

-        Following statement determines if we want to update the target_model yet
+Following statement determines if we want to update the target_model yet :
-        '''

             if terminal_state:
                 self.target_update_counter += 1